josh-wong/josh-wong.github.io/.github/pull_request_template.md

 `Add text here`

-## Related issues or PRs

-## Related issues and/r PRs
+## Related issues and/or PRs

-> Add a link to an existing issues and/or PRs below.
-Or, write `N/A` if no related issues or PRs exist
+> Add a link to any existing issues and/or PRs.
+Or, write `N/A` if no related issues and/or PRs exist.

 `Add links here`